S-C-O-U-T/Pyadomd/README.md

 from pyadomd import Pyadomd
 ```

-Q: When I try to connect an Azure Analysis Service instance I get an:
+Q: When I try to connect to an Azure Analysis Service instance I get:
 ```
 Authentication faild: User ID and Password are required when user interface is not available?
 ```